The US has strongly backed Israel’s war against Hamas. The allies don’t seem to know what comes next

 “I will not return on top of an Israeli tank,” they quoted Abbas as telling Blinken.
 He demanded control of the West Bank, east Jerusalem and Gaza — areas captured by Israel in the 1967 Mideast war — “in the context of establishing a Palestinian state.”
 The officials spoke on condition of anonymity because they were discussing a closed diplomatic meeting.

-Tahani Mustafa, a senior analyst at the International Crisis Group, a conflict resolution think tank, said the Palestinian Authority isn’t capable of governing Gaza, even if it wanted to.
+Tahani Mustafa, a senior analyst at the International Crisis Group, a conflict resolution think tank, said the Palestinian Authority isn’t capable of governing Gaza, even if it wanted to do so.

 “It’s devoid of any political substance,” she said.
 This lack of a political horizon is “what’s pushing Palestinians to armed resistance: the feeling that there’s no hope beyond this nihilistic, suicidal form of resistance,” she said.